Emma-Marie/final_project_spatial/README.md

 This is a repository for my final project in spatial analysis 2023.
 This repo will contain the data, scripts etc. use for creating the project.

 ## 1. Description and purpose
 If you need a psychologist in Midtjylland, you might have to wait many months to get one.
-The many weeks of waiting can cause the mental issues of the waiting patients to worsen, which can result in the patient living with his or her issues for a longer peiod of time and maybee needing medical pf psykiatric treatment, which could have been avoided.
+The many weeks of waiting can cause the mental issues of the waiting patients to worsen, which can result in the patient living with his or her issues for a longer peiod of time and maybee needing medical pf psykiatric treatment, which could have been avoided (Ching-I Hung 2017, 7).
 The longer the patient is sick the more expensive it si for society to pay for this treatment, and it also costs society a lot of money in lost production (Flachs EM 2015, 163-195).
 The waiting time and thereby the risk of getting a more serious course of illness is not equally distributed through the municipalities, which makes the waiting time not only a problem for the individual patient, but also a problem of inequality.

-The purpose of this project is to investigate the waiting times to see, which municipalities has the longest waiting times, and how many people live in these "vulnerable" areas and can therefore risk to be affected by the long waits.
+The purpose of this project is to use spatial tools to investigate the waiting times to see, which municipalities has the longest waiting times, and how many people live in these "vulnerable" areas and can therefore risk to be affected by the long waits.
+I expect that the municipalities with the longest waiting time also are the ones with the biggest population and the ones with the most people per psychology practice, because an imbalance between supply and demand could then explan why the waiting times vary from municipality to municipality.
+I create four different maps to investigate this hypothesis.

-The output of this project is
+__Output:__ The output of this project is
 - 3 fugures (4 maps).
 Saved in ```map_output``` folder.
 - a Rmarkdown file with the script made in RStudio.
 Saved in ```scripts``` folder.
 - a HTML version of the Rmarkdown.
 Saved in ```scripts``` folder.